Campbell River Fishing Calendar & Reports

 October

-Chum fishing, lasting until late October, involves vibrant red gear and dummy flashers for enhanced attraction.
-These silvery fish are strong fighters, with multiple catches a possibility.
+Chum fishing lasts until late October, with vibrant red gear and dummy flashers recommended for attraction.
+These silvery fish are strong fighters!

 November